 New Motorcycle Pro: It Will Last Longer

 The safer motorcycles become, the longer they will last.
-Essentially, if you don’t crash your motorcycle and get into some sort of wreck or accident, you’ll have less wear and tear to maintain in the future.
+Essentially, if you don’t crash your motorcycle or get into some sort of wreck or accident, you’ll have less wear and tear to maintain in the future.

 New Motorcycle Pro: You Know What You’re Getting Into

 Sure, you know that if you buy a brand new motorcycle from a dealership, the salesman will try to get you to sign up and pay for more than you actually need.
 But the salesman (from the dealership) cannot lie about the product they’re selling.
 The really nice thing about getting a brand new motorcycle is knowing exactly what you’re getting into.

 If you were to purchase a brand new motorcycle, legally a dealership/manufacturer can’t make any custom changes to it without letting you know.
 Otherwise the dealership would be obligated to compensate you for not letting you know of the changes they made.